 The -dest option specifies the destination directory for the annotated files.
 The argument for this option must be the same as the directory in your CLASSPATH environment variable that establishes the location of the annotated files.

-In the Personalization application, this is c:\Odi\osji\COM\odi\tutorial\osjcfpout.
-You must explicitly create this directory before you run the postprocessor.
+In this example, CLASSPATH should point to c:\Odi\osji\com\odi\tutorial\osjcfpout.